saibodicherla/Validation-Form-/README.md

-# React.JS validation-Form
+# React.JS validation-Form (PWA)

 This Project is built with  Redux, React.JS and material-Ui which demonstrates the validation form:-

 1. Social security number needs to be in 10 digits: `YYMMDD-XXXX`
 2. Making API call with countries